44Yeti/MovementPred/README.md

 # MovementPred
-This will be the repository for my final exam task for the HarvardX data science course
+This will be the repository for my final exam task for the HarvardX data science course.
+For more details please read the PDF-report in the repository.